Close

 Emergency leave is leave that is taken in response to a family or other emergency situation.
 Emergency leave is usually authorized very quickly.
 Emergency leave is paid leave that is chargeable against your leave balance.

-Convalescent leave is a non-chargeable absence from duty granted to expedite a military member’s return to full duty after illness, injury or childbirth, typically for 30 days or less.
-Convalescent leave is directed and approved by a doctor and your commander.
+Convalescent leave is a nonchargeable leave from duty granted to expedite a military member’s return to full duty after a diagnosed medical condition (e.g., illness, injury, etc.) typically for 30 days or less, or after childbirth (the amount of convalescent leave is determined on an individual basis as recommended by the health care provider).
+Convalescent leave is directed and approved by the director of the military medical treatment facility and your commander.
 It is paid leave that is not charged to your leave balance.

 View more information about the expanded Military Parental Leave Program.